 All securities are held in a bank trust account in the Plan's name by the Plan's custodian except for investments in mutual and commingled funds, and limited partnerships, which by their nature, may have an independent custodian for the fund assets.
 Investments in short-term investment funds and in a domestic equity index fund are held in a SEC-registered pooled fund managed by the fund's custodian bank.
-Cash for benefit payments transferred to the benefit payment service provider immediately prior to the payment date is held in an omnibus account held in a commercial bank and not in the Plan's name and therefore, is exposed to custodial risk.
-At December 31, 2019, this amount was \$1.8 million.
-However, at December 31, 2019, an additional \$1.8 million in cash was held within the trust and \$84 thousand of cash was held with a separate account manager, which were not subject to custodial credit risk.
+Cash for benefit payments transferred to the benefit payment service provider prior to the payment date is held in an omnibus account held in a commercial bank and not in the Plan's name and therefore, is exposed to custodial risk.
+As of December 31, 2020, this amount was \$1.9 million.
+Additionally, on December 31, 2020, \$1.4 million in cash was held within the trust and \$267 thousand of cash was held with separate account managers, which were not subject to custodial credit risk.